MicrosoftDocs/Devices-docs/surface/windows-autopilot-and-surface-devices.md

 Windows Autopilot allows you to:

--Automatically join devices to Azure Active Directory (Azure AD) -Auto-enroll devices into MDM services, such as Microsoft Intune (Requires an Azure AD Premium subscription) -Restrict the Administrator account creation (Autopilot is the only way to have the first person who logs into Windows enter as a standard user.)
+- Automatically join devices to Azure Active Directory (Azure AD)
+- Auto-enroll devices into MDM services, such as Microsoft Intune (Requires an Azure AD Premium subscription)
+- Restrict the Administrator account creation (Autopilot is the only way to have the first person who logs into Windows enter as a standard user.)
--Create and auto-assign devices to configuration groups based on a device's profile -Customize OOBE (Out of Box Experience) content/branding specific to the organization -Enable the complete configuration of the device using Microsoft Intune -Reset or restart devices remotely
+- Create and auto-assign devices to configuration groups based on a device's profile
+- Customize OOBE (Out of Box Experience) content/branding specific to the organization
+- Enable the complete configuration of the device using Microsoft Intune
+- Reset or restart devices remotely

 ## How it works